pts/luuzcat/README.md

     different number of extra bits, based on the Huffman-coded value.
   * fixed Huffman coding: Like dynamic Huffman coding, but the same Huffman table is hardcoded to the compressor and the decompressor, it is not sent.
-Example: LZ match distances in Freeze 1 emthod.
+Example: LZSS match distances in Freeze 1 emthod.
   * adaptive Huffman: No Huffman table is sent, the decompressor builds and updates its Huffman table based on the frequencies of values received so far.
-Example: tokens (including literals and LZ match length) in Freeze 1 and 2.
+Example: tokens (including literals and LZSS match length) in Freeze 1 and 2.
 * [LZSS](https://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Storer%E2%80%93Szymanski)
   (similar to LZ77):
   A byte string which is a copy of a string is already sent is called